ashurajo/deskflow/README.md

 ### Is Deskflow compatible with Lan Mouse or Input Leap?

 We would love to see compatibility between our fellow open source projects, Lan Mouse and Input Leap.
-This idea is discussed from time in the communities for all of our projects, so it may happen in the not-too-distant future.
+This idea is discussed occasionally in the communities for all of our projects, so it may happen in the not-too-distant future.

 ### If I want to solve issues in Deskflow do I need to contribute to a fork?